jgoodell2/itemGen/README.md

-# itemGen
+# itemGen Read Me
-Code and method for specifying, autogeneration, and automation of adaptive interoperable OER assessment items.
+This project will develop a method for specifying, autogeneration, automation, and interoperability of **adaptive OER assessment items**.
+It will also develop sample code demostrating the portability of these items across delivery platforms and contexts.